will1410/cataloging-training/original-cataloging/adding-a-brief-record.md

 # Adding a brief record

-If you can’t find a record already in NExpress, or a record via Z39.50 or a record in Shareit, you may need to create an original catalog record.
+If you can’t find a record already in Next Search Catalog, or a record via Z39.50 or a record in Shareit, you may need to create an original catalog record.

 Go to Cataloging \(More--&gt;Cataloging\), and choose New Record --&gt; Brief Records Framework.